sst/guide/_examples/how-to-add-auth0-authentication-to-a-serverless-api.md

 We are going to use Auth0's universal login page to test logging in with Auth0.

-First, we will configure a callback url that will be used by the login page to redirect the authenticated users to with the authorization code.
+First, we'll configure a callback URL that'll be used by the login page.
+It'll redirect authenticated users to a page with the authorization code.
 Head over to your Auth0 app, select **Settings**, and add `http://localhost:5678` to the **Allowed Callback URLS**.
-We don't need a working url, this is just a placeholder.
+We don't need a working URL for now.
+We just need the code.
+You can later point this to your frontend application.

 Next, open up your browser and head over to the login page.
-Replace `client_id` with your app's `Client ID`.
+Replace the `client_id` with your app's `Client ID`.
+And the domain in the URL with the one for your Auth0 app.

 ``` text
 https://myorg.us.auth0.com/authorize?response_type=code&client_id=UsGRQJJz5sDfPQDs6bhQ9Oc3hNISuVif&redirect_uri=http://localhost:5678&scope=openid%20profile
 ```

 Your login page should look something like this.
-Continue with login.
+Continue logging in.
 If you have not setup a user, you can create one in your Auth0 dashboard.

 ![Authenticate users using Auth0 Universal Login page](/assets/examples/api-auth-auth0/authenticate-users-using-auth0-universal-login-page.png)

-If login was successful, the browser will be redirected to the callback url.
-Copy the **authorization code** from the url.
+If the login was successful, the browser will be redirected to the callback URL.
+Copy the **authorization code** from the URL.

 ![Generate authorization code for users logged in with Auth0](/assets/examples/api-auth-auth0/generate-authorization-code-for-users-logged-in-with-auth0.png)

 Next, we need to exchange the user's code for tokens.
-Relace the `url` domain, `client_id` and `client_secret` with the values of your app.
-Also replace `code` with the **authorization code** from the previous step.
+Replace the `url` domain, `client_id` and `client_secret` with the ones for your Auth0 app.
+Also, replace the `code` with the **authorization code** from above.

 ``` bash
 $ curl --request POST \